BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 hath said unto thee, hearken unto her voice; for in Isaac shall thy seed be called.

+21:13 And also of the son of the bondwoman will I make a nation, because he is thy seed.

+21:14 And Abraham rose up early in the morning, and took bread, and a bottle of water, and gave it unto Hagar, putting it on her shoulder, and the child, and sent her away: and she departed, and wandered in the wilderness of Beersheba.

+21:15 And the water was spent in the bottle, and she cast the child under one of the shrubs.

+21:16 And she went, and sat her down over against him a good way off. as it were a bow shot: for she said, Let me not see the death of the child.
+And she sat over against him, and lift up her voice, and wept.

+21:17 And God heard the voice of the lad; and the angel of God called to Hagar out of heaven, and said unto her, What aileth thee, Hagar? fear not; for God hath heard the voice of the lad where he is.

 ## The Book of Psalms

 	Psalm 01